 We use a variety of analytical and theoretical methods, simple first-principles numerical models that run on desktop computers, and large-scale climate models that require supercomputers.
 Our group also occasionally conducts targeted field and laboratory measurements.

 Work on big picture questions in the Aerosol-Climate Interactions group

 Climate models have long been the main tool in answering such big picture questions.
 However, these models suffer from a key weakness: they need to prescribe poorly known attributes of dust, and aerosols in general, such as the sizes and optical properties of these particles.
 Climate models thus cannot represent the experimental uncertainties in those attributes.
 To make matters worse, many climate models prescribe dust attributes that are inconsistent with current experimental and observational results.
 The consequent biases in model simulations have made it difficult to determine the impacts of dust on climate and society.

 My group has recently developed a new methodology to determine (dust) aerosol effects on climate and society.
-Specifically, we developed a “meta modeling” framework that combines climate model simulations with constraints on key determinants of dust effects on the Earth system, such as the amount of dust in the atmosphere, its sizes, and its optical properties.
+Specifically, we developed an “inverse modeling” framework that combines climate model simulations with constraints on key determinants of dust effects on the Earth system, such as the amount of dust in the atmosphere, its sizes, and its optical properties.
 This joint analytical-modeling approach is more accurate than conventional ensembles of climate model results because it directly integrates observational and experimental constraints on the properties and abundance of (dust) aerosols.
 We have used this methodology to constrain the effect of dust on the Earth’s energy balance (paper here).
 We found that current models have a clear bias towards fine dust.
 Since fine dust cools by scattering solar radiation, whereas coarse dust warms by also absorbing solar and terrestrial radiation, we found that the effect of dust on the climate by “directly” scattering and absorbing radiation is actually substantially less cooling than models have thus far calculated (see here for an interesting commentary).
-Ongoing work in our group is focused on determining dust effects on human health, the hydrological cycle, and the contribution of dust loading changes to 20th century climate change.
+Ongoing work in our group is focused on determining dust effects on clouds, the hydrological cycle, and the contribution of dust loading changes to modern climate change.

 Work on small-scale processes: microscopic dust physics